donoghuc/puppet_technical_assessment/README.md

 # Technical Assessment
-Was invited to do a technical assessment at a tech company I applied to.
+I was invited to do a technical assessment at a tech company I applied to.
+The challenge requirements were sent via plain text email body (shown below in this readme, NOTE: I did some formatting to make it display nicely in markdown).

+The requirements were pretty open-ended (ie no particular format required).
+I used Jupytern Notebook [donoghuc_technical_challenge.ipynb](donoghuc_technical_challenge.ipynb) to build out an HTML document with SQL solutions and some javascript to toggle on/off underlying python code.
+The jupyter notebook will render in github viewer.
+I submitted [donoghuc_technical_challenge.html](donoghuc_technical_challenge.html) via email 24hrs after recieving requirements.

 ### assessment questions (provided in body of email)
 Below are a series of questions for you to review and complete.
 The purpose of this evaluation is to get a baseline understanding of what kind of experience you’ve had with SQL and relational databases.
 There are no tricks here—and if you can’t do a problem, don’t worry!
 Just take a stab at it (we care about how you choose to approach a problem).
 Definitely look up anything you want online.
 We recommend taking roughly an hour to work through these, although there is no time limit.